Our story

 1960s-1970s

-Norm Barlow, a skilled compositor, became part of the team — eventually co-owning the business alongside Sid Hanton.
-In 1975, Ed Boyd (a bookbinder from Meteor Print) and Kelvin Adam (a typographer from the Herald) stepped in, and H&A started preparing for its next chapter.
+Norm Barlow, a skilled compositor, joined the business and eventually became co-owner alongside Sid Hanton.
+The pair worked together until Norm’s retirement.
+In 1975, Ed Boyd (a bookbinder from Meteor Print) and Kelvin Adam (a typographer from the Herald) stepped in, and H&A began preparing for its next chapter.

 1978